George Rogers Clark High School (Kentucky)

+George Rogers Clark High School is a public high school located in Winchester, Kentucky.
+It is the only high school in the Clark County School District.

+History

-The only public high school in Winchester, Kentucky, George Rogers Clark High School opened in the fall of 1963, consolidating Clark County High School and Winchester High School, locally referred to as county high and city high respectively.
+The school opened in the fall of 1963, consolidating Clark County High School and Winchester High School, locally referred to as county high and city high respectively.
 In 2011 construction began on a new building.
-In the fall of 2013, and a remarkable 50 years since the opening of the original facility, all student activity and faculty moved to the new facility, keeping the name "George Rogers Clark High School.”
+In the fall of 2013, 50 years since the opening of the original facility, all student activity and faculty moved to the new facility, keeping the name "George Rogers Clark High School.”
 The new building has one athletic facility.